mc-ed/Search-Banner/DevJournal.md

 1. Incremental improvements are superior to step function improvements when you're not familiar with the problem space.
 Making the poorly designed keyword search better and also scale would have been a much better idea since I was both uncertain of the limitations of PSQL and MDB at scale and had not implemented ES before either.
 Improved keyword search was a known path.
 2. If you know you're going to deploy an app, putting in logic ahead to handle enviornment switching as you go is a lot nicer than trying to figure it out when heading to deployment.
 I was already doing this with the config/env set up but that wasn't going to be effective when connecting to multiple services.
 3. GKE seems to make private docker registeries very, very easy.

+## Date: July 31, 2019

+### Challenges faced:

+1. After doing more research about left anchor search, implemented ElasticSearch
+2. Uploading Data to ElasticSearch

+### Action taken:

+1. Spent a fair amount of time doing a tutorial and looking at the docs.
+Spun up ES locally and then in Docker successfully.
+Connected it to my web server and wrote functions to use ES.
+2. Turns out that getting data into ElasticSearch the "right way" requires a lot of set up.
+I looked over a bunch of tools and docs, attempted to implement mongo-connector but it only supports ES 5.x and I wanted to use functionality in 7.x.

+Kibana has an experimental tool for uploading a CSV as the intial seed(can't add more or update that way) which I used to get 1M items into ElasticSearch which is close to the max document size.
+I have a clear path to getting everything into ES but it would probably take another day since I have to write something custom to upload or figure out how to use Filebeat/Logstash which is kind of a work around.

+### Results/Takeaways:

+1. It was worth investigating how left anchor search would work at scale.
+Turns out not very well without a limiting factor like views, it also wouldn't be fuzzy.

+2. Succesfully got enough data into Elastic to decide it would be a good way to go.
+The setup costs for an actual syncing system are pretty high for a sprint though.